adjust/titanium_sdk/README.md

 </manifest>
 ```

 If you are using other Titanium modules, they might also be importing Google Play Services by default into your app.
-If this is the case, Google Play Services from our SDK and other plugins can conflict and cause build time errors.
+If this is the case, Google Play Services from our SDK and other modules can conflict and cause build time errors.
 Google Play Services does not have to be present in your app as part of our SDK exclusively.
-As long as you have the **analytics part of the Google Play Services library integrated in your app**, our SDK will be able to read all the necessary information.
-In case you choose to add Google Play Services into your app as part of another Cordova plugin, you can simply remove the above line from the `plugin.xml` file of our SDK.
+As long as you have the part of the Google Play Services library needed to read Google Play Advertising Identifier added to your app, our SDK will be able to read all the necessary information.
+In case you choose to add Google Play Services into your app as part of another Titanium module, you can simply remove `android/android/lib/google-play-services.jar` file, `android/android/platform/android/res` folder and `<meta-data>` entry Android `timodule.xml` file from our Android module.

 To check whether the analytics part of the Google Play Services library has been successfully added to your app so that the Adjust SDK can read it properly, you should start your app by configuring the SDK to run in `sandbox` mode and set the log level to `verbose`.
 After that, track a session or some events in your app and observe the list of parameters in the verbose logs which are being read once the session or event has been tracked.
 If you see a parameter called `gps_adid` in there, you have successfully added the analytics part of the Google Play Services library to your app and our SDK is reading the necessary information from it.